fp-cybrilla/fp-cybrilla.github.io/content/mf-transactions/investment-account.md

 17. Other info (politically exposed person or related to someone who is politically exposed)
 18. Guardian information (incase the investor is a minor)

-Call the [FPDocs, create investor API](https://fintechprimitives.com/api/#create-an-investor) with all the required information to create an investor object.
+Call the [FPDocs, create investor](https://fintechprimitives.com/api/#create-an-investor) with all the required information to create an investor object.
 Make a note of the investor id, which you'll need in the later steps.

 ### Note on data verification
 #### Email ID and mobile number